jirkapok/Presentations/reshaper_vs_visaulstudio/readme.md

 # Resharper vs. Visual studio

-Purpose of these presentation was to have a look and compare plain Visual Studio 2019 Enterprise and Visual Studio 2019 Professional with Resharper to be able distinguish if Resharper still makes sence.
+Purpose of these presentation was to have a look and compare plain Visual Studio 2019 Enterprise and Visual Studio 2019 Professional with Resharper to be able distinguish if Resharper still makes sense.

 ## Notes

 * Features were explored on example C# code from [Terminals project](https://github.com/Terminals-Origin/Terminals)
 * Not comparing performance, since there is no objective measure.
-* Not comparing feautres, which arent available in both environments.
+* Not comparing features, which aren't available in both environments.
 * Resharper used with Keyboard shortcuts configured with Visual Studio scheme.

 ## Features to compare